rocky-linux/documentation/docs/guides/custom-linux-kernel.md

 1. While in the root of your kernel build directory, copy and rename the bzImage file into the /boot directory:

     ```
-    > **sudo cp ~/build/kernel/arch/x86/boot/bzImage  \
+    > sudo cp ~/build/kernel/arch/x86/boot/bzImage  \
-    /boot/vmlinuz-<kernel-version>**
+    /boot/vmlinuz-<kernel-version>
     ```

     Here, kernel-version is the version number of the kernel.
-For the sample kernel we are using in this guide, the filename would be vmlinuz-5.16.9-custom.
+For the sample kernel we are using in this guide, the filename would be vmlinuz-6.5.7-custom.
 So here’s the exact command for this example:

     ```
     > sudo cp ~/build/kernel/arch/x86/boot/bzImage  \
-    /boot/vmlinuz-5.16.9-custom
+    /boot/vmlinuz-6.5.7-custom
     ```

     !!!
 Note

-        The decision to name the kernel image vmlinuz-5.16.9-custom is somewhat arbitrary.
+        The decision to name the kernel image vmlinuz-6.5.7-custom is somewhat arbitrary.
 It’s convenient, because kernel images are commonly referred to as vmlinuz, and the suffix of the version number is useful when you have multiple kernels available or kernels that provide specific functionality (For example  vmlinuz-6.50.0-ws).

 2. Now that the kernel image is in place, copy over and rename the corresponding System.map file into the /boot directory using the same naming convention:

     ```
     > sudo cp -v  ~/build/kernel/System.map \
-    /boot/System.map-5.16.9-custom
+    /boot/System.map-6.5.7-custom
     ```

 3. With the kernel in place, the System.map file in place, and the modules in place, we are now ready for the final step.
 The syntax for the command needed is: